Test in a live environment

 Works wherever you need it to.

 Rounding numbers in programming is a common task, especially when you are working with financial data or measurements where precision up to a certain number of decimal places is required.
 In C#, there are several ways to round a decimal number or double number to two decimal places.
 This tutorial will explain the concepts clearly and provide you with comprehensive knowledge on how to achieve this precision using C#.
-We will look into IronPDF and various methods and functions provided by the C# language to manipulate decimal numbers to a specified precision.
+We will look into the IronPDF library's capabilities and various methods and functions provided by the C# language to manipulate decimal numbers to a specified precision.

 Before diving into the rounding numbers techniques, it's important to understand the types of numbers we'll be dealing with.
 In C#, decimal and double are two different types used for numeric values.
 A decimal variable is typically used when the highest level of precision is needed, for example in financial calculations.
 On the other hand, a double result is used where floating-point calculations are sufficient and performance is a more critical factor than the exact precision.
 Both these types can be rounded using specific methods in the C# library.